ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 You see the `echo` command at the first line.
 There is its output in the second line.

-I> Here, the $ character means the command line prompt.
+I> Here, the $ character means the command-line prompt.
 The `echo` command follows it.
 There is its output on the next line.

 It can be useful to print indexes of elements instead of their values.
 For doing that, add an exclamation mark in front of the array name in the parameter expansion.
 Do it like this:
 {line-numbers: true, format: Bash}